 Follow us on Twitter (@USaskEnt)

 Our research is grounded in the broad topic of insect ecology.
 Within that context, we conduct both fundamental and applied research on a variety of arthropod taxa.
-We like to call ourselves a “taxon agnostic group,” since our projects aren’t focused on any one crop or insect group.
+We like to call ourselves a “taxon agnostic group,” since our projects aren’t focused on any specific organism.

-Fundamental research in our group often examines the ecology and evolution of ecological traits, and we’re particularly interested in the ecological complexities of disease transmission.
+Fundamental research in our group often examines the ecology and evolution of ecological traits, and we’re particularly interested in ecological complexities and interactions associated with microbial organisms.

-Lately we’ve been combining these lines of research to examine interactions among multiple pathogens and vectors.
+Lately we’ve been combining these lines of research to examine interactions among multiple pathogens or microbial organisms and vectors.

-Our applied research focuses on ecologically sustainable and sound methods of managing both beneficial and pest insects, and on Integrated Pest Management (IPM) in general.
+Our applied research focuses on ecologically sustainable and sound methods of managing both beneficial and pest insects, insect vectors of plant diseases, and on Integrated Pest Management (IPM) in general.